 State action is needed in the era of the Sustainable Development Goals (SDGs), which can contribute to the realization of the human rights to water and sanitation and to ensure a focus on the poorest, most vulnerable and those furthest behind.
 The incorporation of HRWS standards and principles into implementation and monitoring processes is necessary.
 This calls for political framing of international commitments in national contexts.

 “In today’s Sustainable Development Goals Agenda, the human rights to water and sanitation are embedded, but not assured.
 WaterLex is working towards mainstreaming of these rights, such that no-one is left behind” Amanda Loeffen, Director General of WaterLex.

-After six years, WaterLex has become the “catalyzing link” between human rights mechanisms, academic institutions and development agencies.
-The credibility of the organization is enshrined in its unique legal skills relating to the human right to water and sanitation.
+WaterLex has become the “catalyzing link” between human rights mechanisms, academic institutions and development agencies.
+The credibility of the organization is enshrined in its specialised legal and policy skills relating to the human rights to water and sanitation.
 WaterLex is strengthened substantially by its members, who are internationally renowned human rights specialists, including several former and current UN and Regional Treaty Body experts, and UN Human Rights Council mandate holders.
-WaterLex is valued for its expertise for its research and assistance on the implementation of the human right to water and sanitation.
+WaterLex is valued for its expertise in research and assistance on the implementation of the human rights to water and sanitation.

 WaterLex promotes water dialogues, improved water cooperation, and brings sustainable water governance to the forefront of the global agenda.